Olema Oncology Reports First Quarter 2023 Financial Results and Provides Corporate Update

 Forward Looking Statements

 Statements contained in this press release regarding matters that are not historical facts are “forward-looking statements” within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934.
-Words such as “anticipate,” “expect,” “intend,” “will,” “may,” “goal,” “estimate,” “potential” and similar expressions (as well as other words or expressions referencing future events, conditions or circumstances) are intended to identify forward-looking statements.
-These statements include those related to the development of OP-1250, both as a monotherapy and in combination trials, including timelines related to data presentation, trial initiation and advancement, and enrollment, the beneficial characteristics, safety, efficacy and therapeutic effects of OP-1250, as well as the sufficiency of our financial resources.
+Words such as “anticipate,” “expect,” “will,” “may,” “goal,” “potential” and similar expressions (as well as other words or expressions referencing future events, conditions or circumstances) are intended to identify forward-looking statements.
+These statements include those related to the company’s financial condition, results of operations, cash position, the sufficiency of the company’s financial resources, potential beneficial characteristics, safety, tolerability, efficacy and therapeutic effects of OP-1250, the potential of OP-1250 to become a best-in-class treatment option for ER+/HER2- metastatic breast cancer or significantly improve endocrine therapy for women living with ER+/HER2- metastatic breast cancer, OP-1250’s combinability with other drugs, and the timelines for potential clinical study results and clinical trials of OP-1250 as a monotherapy and in combination trials.
 Because such statements deal with future events and are based on Olema’s current expectations, they are subject to various risks and uncertainties, and actual results, performance or achievements of Olema could differ materially from those described in or implied by the statements in this press release.
-These forward-looking statements are subject to risks and uncertainties, including, without limitation, the risk that Olema’s ongoing or future clinical studies in humans may show that OP-1250 is not a tolerable and effective treatment for breast cancer and other risks and uncertainties affecting Olema, as well as those discussed in the section titled “Risk Factors” in Olema’s Annual Report on Form 10-Q for the quarter ended March 31, 2022 to be filed on May 9, 2022 and future filings and reports that Olema makes from time to time with the United States Securities and Exchange Commission.
+These forward-looking statements are subject to risks and uncertainties, including, without limitation, those discussed in the section titled “Risk Factors” in Olema’s Annual Report on Form 10-Q for the quarter ended March 31, 2023, and future filings and reports that Olema makes from time to time with the U.S. Securities and Exchange Commission.
 Except as required by law, Olema assumes no obligation to update these forward-looking statements or to update the reasons if actual results differ materially from those anticipated in the forward-looking statements.

 |Olema Pharmaceuticals, Inc.|